ljbuturovic/krunic/README.md

 Automated hyperparameter search for image classifiers - from dataset to tuned model with one command.
 Distributed across GPUs and across hosts, locally and on the cloud (AWS).

 krunic uses off-the-shelf models and packages, so you won't get SOTA performance.
-That said, it can get surprisingly close, with almost zero effort.
+But it can get surprisingly close, with almost zero effort.
 Useful as a baseline, or experimentation with architectures, GPUs etc.

 Built on [Ray Tune](https://docs.ray.io/en/latest/tune/index.html), [Optuna](https://optuna.org/), [timm](https://github.com/huggingface/pytorch-image-models), and [SkyPilot](https://skypilot.readthedocs.io/).
 NOTE: Requires Python ≥ 3.12.
 Ubuntu 22.04 users need to install it via deadsnakes or upgrade their OS.